 Would you rather go the traditional route of gifting cards but don’t want to shell out the cash?
 Download these free, printable Valentine’s Day cards from the State Fair of Texas featuring Big Tex himself.

 11. MAKE A PUZZLE

-Visit one of the many custom puzzle sites to create a Valentine’s-themed word search or crossword puzzle for the kiddos to keep them occupied while Mommy and Daddy go out for their romantic evening.
+Visit one of the many custom puzzle sites, like Shutterfly, to create a Valentine’s-themed word search or crossword puzzle for the kiddos to keep them occupied while Mommy and Daddy go out for their romantic evening.
 Or make a game of it and have a contest to see who can find all the words first.
 Provide pink highlighters if you haven’t had enough pink yet.

 Your kids may also want a turn at puzzle making.
 Help them brainstorm a list of Valentine’s-themed words and use the puzzle generator to put it all together.
 But once they make one cool puzzle, watch out – you may have created a monster.

 If you can’t find a babysitter on the 14th, plan a fun evening with the kids instead for a family date night at home.
 Raid the game closet and find a few favorites that have a Valentine’s air, like the sugar-filled Candy Land, or modify a classic with a Valentine’s twist.